 The End of Blackpool Comrades Club

 Blackpool Comrades Club went into administration in January 2014 and closed for the final time on 15 November 2014.
-The Club tried to find a new investor to take the building and maintain it’s local importance.
+The Club tried to find a new investor to take on the building and maintain its local importance.

-However, that wasn’t to be and in the early hours of 13 July 2017 a serious fire swept through the building, burning for several hours it left the building structurally unsafe.
+However, that wasn’t to be.
+In the early hours of 13 July 2017 a serious fire swept through the building.
+After burning for several hours it left the building structurally unsafe.
 A sad end to an historic building.